 Figures obtained 2015/16

-The table shows the figures I've been able to obtain from other Welsh counties, showing the percentage of rights-of-way which are classed as easy-to-use.
+The table on the left shows the figures I've been able to obtain from other Welsh counties, showing the percentage of rights-of-way which are classed as easy-to-use.
 The figure of 41% for Carmarthenshire (even if it were true - which I doubt) is averaged out over the whole county.
 Paths in the south and east of the county (and obviously the coast path) are generally in a better condition.
 To the north and west, the figure is probably below 20%.

 The council's favoured excuse is that they have enough footpaths to reach Aberdeen and back, but a glance at an Ordnance Survey map reveals that the density of rights-of-way in Carmarthenshire is no greater than in other Welsh counties, who are able to keep the majority of their footpaths in reasonable condition.
 The official website also states "There are many different walks in Carmarthenshire" (note the vagueness)!
 Think about this.
 If there are enough paths in Carmarthenshire to reach Scotland and back, there should be an almost unlimited number of walks.
 What the council have done, as a sop to walkers, is to create some recommended routes for which they issue walks leaflets, and attempts are made to keep these routes usable.
 The leaflets include a good map of the area showing the local paths and the route they want you to take, but should you try to short-cut onto any of the other footpaths, you're likely to find the same problems - overgrown paths, barbed wire fences and no waymarking.

 I have lived in many parts of England and Wales, and not only have I encountered more problems in this county than everywhere else combined, but the problems here are on a totally different scale.
 My advice to any intending walker therefore, is simple :